jeffersonvivanco/WebProgrammingNotes/notes/javascript_notes.md

 It is also common to put an underscore char `_` at the start of property names to indicate that those properties are private.

-Seperating interface from implementation is a great idea.
+Separating interface from implementation is a great idea.
 It is usually called *encapsulation*.

 #### Methods
 Methods are nothing more than properties that hold function values.
 Ex: